fernandopf/ThinkRProject/README.md

 bitcoinVsDollarExampleDay <- day_hour("day", "01/12/2017", "01/08/2018", "BTC", "USD")
 ```
-The user can use several functions to get the data of the cryptocurrencies.

 The function "crypto.R" returns a dataset with the time, highest price, lowest price, open price, close price and financial indicators in the chosen timeframe.